John McPhee (motorcyclist)

-John McPhee (born 14 July 1994) is a Scottish Grand Prix motorcycle racer, competing for in the World Supersport Championship for Vince64 by Puccetti Racing.
+John McPhee (born 14 July 1994) is a Scottish Grand Prix motorcycle racer, currently competing in the British Superbikes Championship for MasterMac Honda.

-Previously he raced in the 2022 Moto3 World Championship for Max Biaggi's Sterilgarda Husqvarna team.
+Previously, McPhee raced in the World Supersport Championship for WRP Wepol Racing in 2024, and Vince64 by Puccetti Racing in 2023, with 2 stand in rides for Oli Bayliss in the D34G Racing Team that season.
+2022 Moto3 World Championship for Max Biaggi's Sterilgarda Husqvarna team.
 McPhee is also a former competitor of the British 125GP Championship, and the Spanish 125GP/Moto3 Championship.

+McPhee made his Endurance World Championship debut in 2025 for Tati Team AVA6 Racing.

+Personal life

+McPhee was born in Oban, Scotland.
+He has one son, Cameron, born in March 2024.